Towards AMS measurements of $^{91}$Nb, $^{94}$Nb and $^{93}$Mo produced in fusion environment: Introduction

-The detection limits of radiometric techniques do not allow the measurement of \textsuperscript{91}Nb, \textsuperscript{94}Nb, and \textsuperscript{93}Mo in the foils irradiated during the DTE2 campaign at the JET reactor \cite{Packer2024}, at least without destroying a substantial amount of each foil.
-Since molecular background is a clear limitation for the measurement of these radionuclides by routine mass spectrometry methods, such as ICP-MS \cite{Do2021,Russel2021}, accelerator mass spectrometry (AMS) becomes the only possibility for such measurements.
-Nevertheless, for this mass range, it is quite challenging to deal with the interference caused stable isobars: \textsuperscript{91}Zr in the case of \textsuperscript{91}Nb; \textsuperscript{94}Zr and \textsuperscript{94}Mo in the case of \textsuperscript{94}Nb; and \textsuperscript{93}Nb in the case of \textsuperscript{93}Mo.
-For these relative differences in the atomic number of \textDelta Z/Z close to 1/100, isobar separation techniques based on the difference in energy loss reach their limit, even with terminal voltages above 8.5\,MV and foil stripping~\cite{Guozhu2013,Lu2015,Hain2018,Koll2019,Pavetich2022}.
+The D-T neutron fluence during the DTE2 campaign at JET was around 10\textsuperscript{15}\,cm\textsuperscript{--2} \cite{Packer2024}.
+Using the cross sections tabulated in TENDL 2023 \cite{TENDL-2019,TENDL-2023}, the order of magnitude for the expected specific activities of \textsuperscript{91}Nb, \textsuperscript{94}Nb and \textsuperscript{93}Mo in the irradiated material with the highest molybdenum content, Inconel 718 (3.3\%), would be 1\,Bq/g, 0.001\,Bq/g and 0.1\,Bq/g, respectively.
+Taking into account that the specific activities of \textsuperscript{91}Nb, \textsuperscript{94}Nb and \textsuperscript{93}Mo could also be an order of magnitude lower, the detection limits of radiometric techniques do not allow the measurement of \textsuperscript{91}Nb, \textsuperscript{94}Nb and \textsuperscript{93}Mo in the foils irradiated during the DTE2 campaign at the JET reactor, at least not without destroying a substantial amount of each foil.
+Since molecular background is a clear limitation for the measurement of these radionuclides by routine mass spectrometry methods, such as ICP MS \cite{Do2021,Russel2021}, accelerator mass spectrometry (AMS) becomes the only possibility for such measurements.
+Nevertheless, in this mass range it is very challenging to suppress the interferences caused by stable isobars: \textsuperscript{91}Zr in the case of \textsuperscript{91}Nb; \textsuperscript{94}Zr and \textsuperscript{94}Mo in the case of \textsuperscript{94}Nb; and \textsuperscript{93}Nb in the case of \textsuperscript{93}Mo.
+For these relative differences in the atomic number of \textDelta Z/Z close to 1/100, isobar separation techniques based on the difference in energy loss reach their limit, even at terminal voltages above 8.5\,MV and using foil stripping~\cite{Guozhu2013,Lu2015,Hain2018,Koll2019,Pavetich2022}.